 If you are a member of a student organization, be sure to review the procedures and guidelines that we have outlined for these groups.

 Learn about the policies and procedures established to provide you with guidance about university protocols.

 Get information about our sexual misconduct policy, procedures and support resources.

 Furman University does not unlawfully discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.

-Members of the community may also report concerns regarding discrimination using the Campus Conduct Hotline at 866.943.5787 or online at: firstname.lastname@example.org.
+Members of the community may also report concerns regarding discrimination using the Campus Conduct Hotline at 866-943-5787 or at: email@example.com.
 In the event an incident involves alleged misconduct by the Title IX and ADA/Section 504 Coordinator, reports may be made directly to Ms. Connie Carson (for students) or to the AVP for Human Resources (for employees).
-Members of the community may also report concerns regarding discrimination using the Campus Conduct Hotline at 866.943.5787 or reach out to our resources.
+Members of the community may also report concerns regarding discrimination using the Campus Conduct Hotline at 866-943-5787 or online.